Volkswagen could face $18 billion penalties from U.S. EPA

 Since 2009, diesel vehicles have made up approximately 15 percent of VW and Audi U.S. sales.

-Additional reporting by Patrick Rucker in Washington and Paul Lienert in Detroit
+Additional reporting by Patrick Rucker in Washington and Paul Lienert in Detroit; Editing by Eric Walsh and Matthew Lewis